Ben-Cliff/ben-cliff.github.io/content/articles/dagster-deployment-article.md

 Updating only the core container without disturbing other services required careful orchestration.

 **Solution**: Our CI/CD pipeline targets only the `docker_dagster_core` container, leaving other services running undisturbed.

+### Why SSH Tunnels Instead of a Public-Facing Dagster UI?

+- Team Size Reality: For a small team of four, the complexity of configuring Cloudflare, DNS records, SSL certificates, and authentication layers wasn't justified
+- Security Simplification: SSH tunnels eliminate the need to manage web server configurations, SSL certificates, or authentication layers
+- Zero Additional Infrastructure: Leverages existing GCP SSH capabilities without requiring any new services or components
+- Resource Efficiency: Limited engineering hours are better spent building data pipelines than maintaining web infrastructure - SSH tunneling took minutes to set up versus days for a proper public-facing website

 ## Future Scaling Considerations